'Genius', a film about editor Max Perkins, is Berlin fest competitor

 Starring Colin Firth, Jude Law and Nicole Kidman, the film about the editor who launched the careers of Ernest Hemingway, F. Scott Fitzgerald and Thomas Wolfe was among five movies that the festival said on Friday would be shown in competition at the Berlinale, which runs from Feb 11-21.

-"Genius" is the first feature film by the British director Michael Grandage, who is best known for his theatre work.
+"Genius" is the first feature film by the British director Michael Grandage, who is best known for his theater work.

 Also in competition is American director Jeff Nichols's "Midnight Special," starring Michael Shannon, Joel Edgerton, Kirsten Dunst and Adam Driver.
 The science-fiction drama tells the story of a father and son who go on the run after the father discovers the boy has special powers.